danielawde9/seo/readme.md

 ![](md-img/2021-03-16-19-27-57.png)

-This type of analysis can help you determine where to place ads and where to concentrate content and links.
+This type of analysis can help you determine where to place ads and where to concentrate content and links.

 One problem in search is that when most searchers formulate their search queries, their input is limited to just a handful of words (generally one to four).
 Because most people don’t have a keen understanding of how search engines work, they often provide queries that are too general or that are presented in a way that does not provide the search engine (or the marketer) with what it needs to determine, with 100% accuracy 100% of the time, their specific intent.
 Additionally, search engine users may not have a specific intent for an individual search query beyond “curiosity” about a general trending topic, or subject matter.
-While this poses potential difficulty in delivering relevant results, it also poses great opportunity to capture the mind of someone
+While this poses potential difficulty in delivering relevant results, it also poses great opportunity to capture the mind of someone

 These types of general queries are important to most businesses because they often get the brand and site on the searcher’s radar, and this initiates the process of building trust with the user.
 Over time, the user will move on to more specific searches that are more transactional or navigational in nature.